Prescott Speed Hill Climb

 Prescott Speed Hill Climb is a hillclimb in Gloucestershire, England.
-The course used for most events (the "Long Course") is 1128 yd in length, and the hill record is held by Wallace Menzies who took the outright hill record in a Gould GR59M single seater with a time of 34.65 seconds on Sunday 5 September 2021.
+The course used for most events (the "Long Course") is 1128 yd in length, and the hill record is held by Matthew Ryder who took the outright hill record in a 4.0L Judd V8 powered Gould GR59 single seater with a time of 34.6 seconds on Sunday 18 August September 2024.
 The track was extended in 1960 to form the present Long Course.
 There is also a "Short Course" of 880 yd, now used only by meetings organised by the Vintage Sports-Car Club.

 History

 Bugatti Owners' Club

 The track is owned by the Bugatti Owners' Club (BOC), founded in 1929, who were looking for a permanent home and bought the land in 1937.
 The club had previously run events at Lewes and on the Chalfont Heights Estate, Chalfont St Peter, Buckinghamshire.
 The club also ran a one-off event at Joel Park, Northwood Hill, Middlesex, on 22 June 1935, which was won by Richard Ormonde Shuttleworth, on a Bugatti, in a time of 30.16 sec.
 The BOC planned to develop Dancer's End, near Tring, Hertfordshire, but an event there scheduled for 20 June 1936 had to be cancelled.
 Motor Sport reported in December 1937:"It will be recalled that about two years ago the Club planned to make Dancer's End a first-class hill-climb venue, and obtained approval from the landowner, Alan P. Good.
 Unfortunately, the noise nuisance, which is a disease not unknown to motor-race course promoters, broke out and the project was reluctantly abandoned,..."